Posted on August 14th, 2008 at 5:20 pm by dr.hoo

 http://www.dailyspeculations.com/

 One of his best friends is this guy named Bo Keely who has had a life so incredible that he almost seems mythical to me.
-He lives his life as the antithesis of a Wall Street trader (literally in a hole in the desert), but probably has the mind to be Wall Street trader.
+Although of the pedigree, he lives his life as the antithesis of a Wall Street trader (literally in a hole in the desert).
 Check out one of his posts on his life and his blog:

 Claude E. Shannon, founder of modern information theory, stated that it was in his 1948 paper named A Mathematical Theory of Communication.
 He stated that the amount of information entropy in a signal is equal to -∑p(x)log[p(x)] over the set X where p(x) is the probability that the message x out of X possible messages was received.Some just think it’s noise because they don’t want to listen.